Neil Birch

 In the just previous post I promised to have you study 3 Nephi, Chapter 24 which is about tithing, in this post.
 I have already commenced teaching about tithing using scriptures from the Doctrine and Covenants and the Old Testament.

 So now we come to 3 Nephi, Chapter 24: These are the words of Malachi, whose book is found in our Old Testament but was not in the Nephites' Brass Plates (their version of the Old Testament).
+The Resurrected Jesus Christ quoted the following to the Nephites.
 As I mentioned earlier, Malachi's book was not in the Nephite's version of the Old Testament because Father Lehi and his family left Jerusalem at the command of the Lord before Malachi's time.

 Hosts.